-Two p-in-n and one n-in-n silicon microstrip detectors were radiation-damaged and beamtested.
-Comparison was made for the p-in-n and the n-in-n in high resistivity wafers, and the p-in-n in a low and a high resistivity wafer.
-The charge collection showed a clear difference in the n-in-n and the p-in-n detectors, which suggested that the charge signals were split into strips in the p-in-n detectors.
+Two p-in-n and one n-in-n silicon microstrip detectors were radiation-damaged and tested in a beam.
+A comparison was made between the p-in-n and the n-in-n in high resistivity wafers, and the p-in-n in a low and a high resistivity wafer.
+The charge collection showed a clear difference in the n-in-n and the p-in-n detectors, which suggested that the charge signals were shared between strips in the p-in-n detectors.
 Although a difference of the low and the high resistivity wafers was observed in the body capacitance measurement, little difference was observed in the beamtest results.